altimmons/LangNotes/Linux/ShellNotes.md

 - `\e` - An escape character.

-- `\h` - The hostname, up to the first ‘.’.
+- `\h` - The hostname, up to the first '.'.

 - `\H` - The hostname.

 - `\j` - The number of jobs currently managed by the shell.

-- `\l` - The basename of the shell’s terminal device name.
+- `\l` - The basename of the shell's terminal device name.

 - `\n` - A newline.